dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ### Getting started

 In order to help users of the Production Load Generator getting started with creating scenarios, we provide a `LoadScenarioRunner` class that acts as the entry point of the application.
-This class is responsible for connecting to a specific MES environment and running the specified load scenario against that environment.
+This class is responsible for connecting to a specific MES environment and running the specified load scenario against that environment.[^3]

-The goal of this component is to provide a standardized way to define, configure, and run load scenarios in a way that is consistent across projects:
+[^3]: Providing this component also comes with another advantage: standardization across projects of how load scenarios are defined, configured, and run.

 ```csharp
 class Program